Payment-method icon

 To ensure PCI compliance when you build your own cards payment form, use our client-side solutions to help encrypt card details.

-If you'd rather not build your own card payment form, use Drop-in or Card Component for web, iOS, or Android instead.
+If you prefer not to build your own card payment form, use Drop-in or Card Component for web, iOS, Android, React Native, or Flutter instead.

 Show the available cards in your payment form

-For information about the supported countries and currencies for each card, refer to Payment methods.
+For information about the supported locations and currencies for each card, refer to Payment methods.

 Specify in your /paymentMethods request a combination of countryCode and amount.currency, and use the /paymentMethods response to determine which cards are available to the shopper.
 For more information, refer to our API-only integration guide.